 This hypothesis has fundamental implications for how the earth works.
-One view of the earth might be that it is more like a machine that hums along at a globally consistent pace, along the lines that James Hutton thought.
+One view of the earth might be that it is more like a machine that hums along at a globally consistent pace, along the lines that James Hutton proposed.
 In this view, while what happens locally can and has shifted dramatically, and while the earth is losing heat and must be slowing down some, on average it has been working in a fairly consistent fashion through time.
+For example, the global rate of magma production would be relatively consistent, although diminishing long term.
 This is perhaps a case of applying Occum's razor - a simplifying assumption to start with.
-The supercontinent hypothesis suggest that is wrong.
+The supercontinent hypothesis suggest that this basic model is wrong.
 Instead, there were periods of time when the earth was operating in a different mode than others.
-For example, during the life of the supercontinent continental rifting would be more orless absent, but would blossom during the time of supercontinent destruction and dispersal.
+For example, during the life of the supercontinent continental rifting would be more or less absent, but would blossom during the time of supercontinent destruction and dispersal.

 Various steps in the cycle (reading the diagrams literally, see handout):